-- Flavor and aroma: some people love the smell of a burning blunt, especially if you use a nice cigar or a flavored blunt wrap
+- Flavor and aroma: Some people love the smell of a burning blunt, especially if you use a nice cigar or a flavored blunt wrap

-- Portable: like joints, you can take a blunt anywhere
+- Portable: Like joints, you can take a blunt anywhere

 - Slow burn: Blunts burn slower than joints, so they last a lot longer in your smoking circle

-Start by gathering the necessary supplies:
+To roll a blunt, start by gathering the necessary supplies:

 - Cannabis strain of choice